 A sound transducer projects high-frequency sound (e.g., ultra-sound that is too high for us to hear) into the fluid bath.
 Powered electrically, an ultrasonic cleaner may have one or more sound transducers as the source of the ultrasonic energy.

-Depending on the ultrasonic cleaner, bubbles can be large or small, depending on the sonic frequency and energy emitted into the cleaner.
+Bubbles can be large or small depending on the ultrasonic cleaner, its sonic frequency, and the energy emitted into the cleaner.
 The size of the bubble determines the depth and aggressiveness of the cleaning process.
 Small bubbles can get into small tight places, but place less force on the surface.
 This is great for delicate parts, such as jewelry or airbrushes.

 Heat produced by the vibrations of an ultrasonic cleaner also helps the cleaning process.
 Heat is especially useful for dissolving and removing oils, lubricants, and other hydrophobic chemicals.
 Some ultrasonic cleaners have built-in heaters, others merely use the sound energy to naturally warm up the fluid bath.

 What Liquid to Use in an Ultrasonic Cleaner?

 This is a very common question.
 Almost always use water, or any non-flammable liquid.
 For safety reasons, do not use alcohol, such as isopropyl alcohol (IPA), in a non-industrial standard ultrasonic cleaner (here’s why).

 I know people use IPA in an ultrasonic cleaner, showing how to use IPA to clean or strip miniatures, or to wash resin 3D prints, but this is dangerous without taking proper precautions.